 The complex nature of watersheds require cooperation and understanding between many diverse parties; the Cannon River watershed is no different.
 Our programs, media, and community events aim to overcome differences by bringing people together toward a unified goal: protecting the land and water we all depend on.

 Cannon River Agricultural Collaborative

-Spearheaded by Clean River Partners, the Cannon River Agricultural Collaborative (CRAC) seeks to build a network of government agencies, non-profits, businesses, and other groups to work together to improve soil and water health throughout the Cannon River Watershed.
+Spearheaded by Clean River Partners, the Cannon River Agricultural Collaborative (CRAC) seeks to build a network of government agencies, non-profit organizations, businesses, and other groups to work together to improve soil and water health throughout the Cannon River Watershed.
 These improvements will primarily come through community engagement and the implementation of various conservation practices on agricultural land.
-Follow bellow to find more information about the formation of CRAC and our Vision, Mission, and Goals Statement, as well as the CRAC website.
+Follow bellow to find more information about the formation of CRAC; our Vision, Mission, and Goals Statement; and the CRAC website.

 One Watershed One Plan

 One Watershed One Plan (1W1P) is a collaborative plan between the soil & water conservation districts of counties within the Cannon River watershed and several other organizations.
 The goal of 1W1P is to identify priority sub-watersheds, establish measurable conservation goals, and set a 10-year schedule for implementing conservation activities.
 To read the full Management Plan, click bellow.